Teboho Mokoena (soccer, born 1974)

-Teboho Patrick Mokoena /ˌmɒkoʊˈɛnə/ (born 10 July 1974 in Thokoza, Gauteng) is a South African association football player.
+Teboho Patrick Mokoena /ˌmɒkoʊˈɛnə/ (born 10 July 1974) is a South African former soccer player.
 He last played as a midfielder for Mpumalanga Black Aces F.C.

 Career

 Teboho is resisting the temptation to give up on football by staying fit in the amateur ranks.
 It has been over two months since Bidvest Wits chose not to renew the 34-year-old's contract, and Mokoena states he still wants to maintain his fitness at a competitive level.